 While his focus has been on translating and subtitling movies, such as Michael Haneke’s Palme d’Or-winner Love or blockbusters Taken 1 & 2, Simon has also translated for Yasmina Réza, art magazine L’Officiel Art and gardening manuals.
 After 20 fertile years and 3,713 goat’s cheese salads in Paris, he is now based in Berlin.
 The Bleiberg Project is the first novel he has translated.

 Sally Pane studied French at State University of New York Oswego and the Sorbonne before receiving her Masters Degree in French Literature from the University of Colorado where she wrote Camus and the Americas: A Thematic Analysis of Three Works Based on His Journaux de Voyage.
-Her career includes more than twenty years of translating and teaching French and Italian at Berlitz and at Colorado University Boulder.
-She has worked in scientific, legal and literary translation; her literary translations include Operatic Arias; Singers Edition, and Reality and the Untheorizable by Clément Rosset.
+Her career includes more than twenty years of translating and teaching French and Italian at Berlitz and at University of Colorado Boulder.
+She has worked in scientific, legal and literary translation; her literary translations include Operatic Arias; Singers Edition, and Reality and the Untheorizable by Clément Rosset, along with a number of titles in the Winemaker Detective series.
 She also served as the interpreter for the government cabinet of Rwanda and translated for Dian Fossey’s Digit Fund.
 In addition to her passion for French, she has studied Italian at Colorado University, in Rome and in Siena.
 She lives in Boulder, Colorado with her husband.